Van Gogh's Flowers: Everything to Know About His Floral Paintings

 From tradition to expressive boldness

-His revolution begins with the freedom of gesture: the brushstrokes are broad, dynamic, almost impetuous.
+His revolution begins with the freedom of gesture: the brush strokes are broad, dynamic, almost impetuous.
 Each movement seems charged with an inner intensity.
-The flower becomes a living material, a mirror of the painter's state of mind.
+The flower becomes a living material, a mirror of the painter's state of soul.

 An explosion of colors as therapy